janis-commerce/cache-manager/README.md

 // reset only a specific entity in all strategies await CacheManager.resetEntity('key');

-//or
+//cache memory
+// reset all in cache memory
+await CacheManager.memory.reset()

 //reset only a specific entity in memory await CacheManager.memory.reset('key')

+// reset all in redis
+await CacheManager.redis.reset()

 //reset only a specific entity in redis await CacheManager.redis.reset('key')

 ```
-## API
+## API - cache manager

 - `initialize()`
-Initialize the cache manager
+initialize the cache manager
 - `save('key', 'subkey', 'value')`
-Save data in memory and redis
+save data in memory and redis
 - `fetched('key', 'subkey')`
-Fetched data,in the fastest strategy
+fetched data,in the fastest strategy
 - `reset()`
-Delete all entities in cache
+delete all entities in cache
 - `resetEntity('key')`
+delete a especific entity in cache

+## API - memory manager

+- `initialize()`
+initialize the memory manager
+- `set('key', 'subkey', 'value')`
+save data in cache
+- `get('key', 'subkey')`
+fetched data
+- `reset()`
+delete all entities in cache
+- `reset('key')`
-Delete a especific entity in cache
+delete a especific entity in cache
+- `prune()`
+pruning old entries